Facilitate right-first-time development of multi-processor designs

 IP re-use is essential in reducing SoC development costs and timescales.
-AMBA specifications provide interface standards that enables IP re-use if the following essential requirements are met:
+AMBA specifications provide interface standards that enable IP re-use if the following essential requirements are met:

 It is a standard interface specification that ensures compatibility between IP components from different design teams or vendors.
 The AMBA specifications are available as both a written specification as well as a set of assertions that unambiguously define the interface protocol, thus ensuring this level of compatibility.

-The wide adoption of AMBA specifications throughout the semiconductor industry has driven a comprehensive market in third party IP products and tools to support the development of AMBA based systems.
-The availability of SystemVerilog assertions for AMBApromote this industry wide participation.
+The wide adoption of AMBA specifications throughout the semiconductor industry has driven a comprehensive market in third party IP products and tools to support the development of AMBA-based systems.
+The availability of SystemVerilog assertions for AMBA promotes this industry-wide participation.